Mont Blanc Packing List; Everything You Need To Climb Mont Blanc

-Minimize this.
+Minimize this in your Mont Blanc Packing List.
 It’s heavy and unnecessary.
 That being said, there IS phone signal on about 50% of the climb, so if you bring your Phone, you can also charge in the huts.

 - Solar charger.
 Great to keep your GoPro (or phone) charged.
 Buy them on Amazon for cheap